Project

 Poetry and Contemporary Visual Culture (SP3)

 The sub-project investigates (audio)visual poetry.
-New Media poetry transforms devices invented by the avant-gardes and neo-avant-gardes.
+Digital poetry transforms devices invented by the avant-gardes and neo-avant-gardes.
 Iconic and kinetic script are innovative elements, employing poetry techniques such as repetition and variation, or using the visual appearance of foreign scripts to achieve alienation effects.
-Some new media poets ‘program’ their texts, e.g. by using algorithms to generate visual poems.
-Studies that suggest genre classifications for digital poetry will form the basis for more comprehensive research on the topic, integrating, e.g., multilinguality.
-In terms of digital poetry, one important task will be adapting international research, another to investigate its potential as a medial transformation of concrete poetry.
-A new feature of digital concrete poetry is its time-basedness, which can be seen as a transition “from object to event” (N. Katherine Hayles).
+Some digital poets ‘program’ their texts, e.g. by using algorithms to generate visual poems, while others create forms of sculptural poetry in which script appears three-dimensionally.
+Studies that suggest genre classifications for poetry in the digital age, which often transcends art and genre boundaries, will form the basis for more comprehensive research on the topic.
+In terms of digital poetry, one important task will be adapting international research on electronic literature, another is to explore the connection of experimental (audio-)visual poetry formats to pressing social issues such as human-machine relations or the advancing climate catastrophe.

-In the age of “scrolling literature” (Molly McElwee), phenomena of digitalization in popular culture, such as Instapoetry or poems on Twitter, are also relevant, as these short, often plain and easy-to-grasp poems designed for smartphones are adorned with visual elements, such as handwriting, ornaments, drawings or photos.
-In addition, this aesthetic and visually appealing composition often also exhibits relevant socio-political functions.
+In the age of “scrolling literature” (Molly McElwee), (post)digital phenomena, such as Instapoetry or poems on Twitter, are relevant as well, as these short poems, designed for smartphones, are adorned with visual elements, such as handwriting, ornaments, drawings or photos.
+In addition, these aesthetic and visually appealing compositions can also exhibit relevant socio-political functions, enabled through platform-specific and relational affordances.

-Poetry films are another topic of the sub-project: Unlike poetry clips as a pop cultural genre (cf. sub-project 2), these artworks utilize poetry on a conceptual level, often with elegiac image-sound-combinations that transform literary devices into moving-image compositions.
-Stephanie Orphal’s book “Poetry Film: Poetry in the Audiovisual Medium” is as well a relevant precursor to the present endeavor as is the study of Claudia Benthien, Jordis Lau and Mareike M. Marxsen on the “Literariness of Media Art”.
+Poetry films are another topic of the sub-project: these artworks utilize poetry on a conceptual level, often with elegiac image-sound-combinations that transform literary devices into moving-image compositions.
+Stephanie Orphal’s book “Poetry Film: Poetry in the Audiovisual Medium” is a relevant precursor to the present endeavor, as is the study of Claudia Benthien, Jordis Lau and Mareike M. Marxsen on the “Literariness of Media Art”.

-Research and theory from visual culture studies, art history and film studies will be valuable.
-For the aesthetics of (kinetic) script, studies on writing in the visual arts will be relevant.
-Research on ‘poetic films’ and the use of poetry in avant-garde and experimental film will be another important source of reference.
+Research and theory from visual culture studies, memory studies, ecocriticism, new materialism, platform studies and film studies will be valuable.
+To examine the aesthetics of animated poetry, both, on interfaces or in three-dimensional spaces, approaches from media art studies and on other forms of kinetic script will be consulted.
+Research on ‘poetry films’ and the use of poetry in avant-garde and experimental film will be another important source of reference.

-The team for this sub-project will include researchers from literary studies, visual culture studies/art history and film studies.
+The team for this sub-project includes researchers with expertise in literary studies, visual culture studies, comparative media studies and film studies.

 Current research in the sub-project: